 This unique house was first conceived in 1999.
 It was designed to be the home of artist Jan-Erik Andersson and his family.
-The house is the main part of Andersson’s Doctorate in Fine Arts at the Academy of Fine Arts in Helsinki.
-In it Andersson imaginatively explores several issues which address the relationship between art and architecture, and between a house and its surroundings: Can you live in a picture or a sculpture?
-In which ways can nature be mediated gradually into the house?
-Can a building based on stories and on representional shapes — like a leaf, a bluebell, and a Brasilian ferry — still be considered as architecture?
+The house is the main part of Andersson’s doctoral thesis in Fine Arts at the Academy of Fine Arts in Helsinki(University of the Arts).
+In the thesis, Andersson explores several issues from new perspectives, and discusses the relationship between art and architecture, and between a house and its surroundings.
+Can you live in a picture or a sculpture?
+In what ways can nature be gradually introduced – through art and ornamentation – into a house?
+Can a building’s design based on stories and on representational shapes, such as a leaf, bluebell, or Brazilian ferry, still be considered as architecture?
 Why don’t we see more houses shaped like flowers, hats or shoes?
 Can art incorporated in structures create architectural space?

-The Life on a Leaf house has inspired a dozen of Andersson’s artist colleagues to make art works and poems, which are incorporated into the building — wall and floor details, a laminated kitchen table top, wall paper, light fixtures, in-floor video work, outdoor tables and benches, environmental planning and a sound installation in a handrail which responds to changes in the wind and light outside.
-Andersson describes it as a way to have the friends of the family present.
-It also points to the social and communicative side of the house project.
-The house is not a sealed private house — it is a place where people with diverse thoughts and aesthetic views can meet and collaborate.
+The Life on a Leaf house inspired a dozen of Andersson’s fellow artists to create works of art and poems, which are incorporated in the building: details on the walls and floors, a laminated kitchen tabletop, wallpaper, light fixtures, in-floor video work, outdoor tables and benches, landscaping and a sound installation in a handrail, which responds to changes in the wind and light outside.
+It could be described as a way of having the family’s friends present.
+It also refers to the social and communicative side of the house project.
+The house is not a sealed, private house; it is a place where people with various ideas and aesthetic views can meet and collaborate.
 Concerts, international think tanks and conferences have taken place at the house.

-Andersson believes strongly that research into the visual and design aspects of a sustainable future has to be done on many levels.
-In the Life on a leaf project Rosegarden explores the ecologic dimension of dream, the imagination, the iconic space, and “slow living” — ideas which have roots in the Arts and Crafts movement.
+Research into the visual and design aspects of a sustainable future has to be carried out at many levels.
+The Life on a Leaf project investigates the ecologic dimension of imagination, the ‘iconic space’, and ‘slow living’ – ideas that have their roots in the Arts and Crafts movement.